Service workers enable offline experiences for Progressive Web Apps (PWAs).

 For example, a remote interior designer can configure the lights at your home using VR.
 As you see changes in the physical world, you can also make modifications with an AR interface.
 And your suggestions are immediately visible to the designer in VR.

 A bare bones example to do just that is in GitHub.
-Hue controls a color smart bulb using three interfaces VR, AR, and html, keeping all of them in sync, and in sync with reality.
+Hue (watch video) controls a color smart bulb using three interfaces VR, AR, and html, keeping all of them in sync, and in sync with reality.

 How are these experiences implemented with Caf.js?